 Finding the Root Cause

 External symptoms always have a root cause.
-TCM practitioners work to determine and treat the source of the problem through their diagnosis and treatment plan.
-Each person is unique, with his or her own constitution and internal energy (Qi) pattern.
-It may surprise you to know that similar symptoms do not always have the same root cause.
+TCM practitioners work to determine and treat the source of the problem through their diagnosis and treatment.
+Each person is unique, with his or her own constitution and internal pattern of Qi.
+But similar symptoms do not always have the same root cause.

-Take high blood pressure, or hypertension, for example.
-In the TCM view, this condition can be related to the Heart, the Kidney, or the Stomach organ systems.
-Frequently, it is a combination of organs that have a functional disorder and have fallen into a state of imbalance.
-Actually, in many cases, you can say that the symptom of high blood pressure is a sign that the entire body is out of balance.
+In the TCM view, hypertension or high blood pressure can be related to the Heart, Kidney, or Stomach organ systems.
+Frequently, a combination of organs have a functional disorder and have fallen into a state of imbalance.
+In many cases, the symptom of high blood pressure is a sign that the entire body is out of balance.

-Yin and Yang are two complementary energies that are a part of everything in the universe.
+Yin and Yang are two complementary energies that are a part of everything in the Universe.
 They are also part of you.
 In your body, each has a natural direction: Yin naturally descends and Yang naturally rises.
-In good health, an internal balance is always maintained.
-Yet with high blood pressure, an excess of Qi rises to the head and becomes stuck there.
+Internal balance is always maintained in a healthy body.
+Yet with high blood pressure, an excess of Qi rises to the head and becomes stuck.
 This is why some of the symptoms associated with high blood pressure—headaches, dizziness, redness of the face and eyes—are experienced in the head.

 TCM Approach